dongmin-dev/c-air/README.md

-# C-Air Project
+# C-Air

 ## Overview

-C-Air is a project designed to [briefly describe the purpose of your project].
-It aims to [state the main goal or functionality of the project].

-## Features
+C-Air is a database term project developed during my junior year at Chungnam National University.
+It serves as a simple airline reservation management system, utilizing fundamental SQL operations to manage bookings, cancellations, and customer information efficiently.

 ## Features